Cyclone Oswald: Retirement

 Later in 2013, the name Oswald was retired from the list of names in the Australian Basin.
 During November 2014 the name was replaced with Osama, although due to the connotations of the name with Osama bin Laden, the name was later removed without being used.
 It was eventually replaced by Oran.
+However, later during the 2025-26 season, it was swapped out with Owen, potentially due to it occurring around the same time as the 2026 Iran war.